Operation Banquet (Padang)

-Operation Banquet was a British naval operation in World War II, under the command of Rear Admiral Clement Moody.
-The objective was to carry out aerial strikes on Japanese positions in and around Padang, on the southwestern coast of Sumatra, Indonesia, on 24 August 1944.
-The forces involved successfully struck the primary targets of the attack, these being the Padang airfield, the Indaroeng cement works, and the harbor facilities and shipping at Emmahaven.
+Operation Banquet was a British naval operation in the Second World War, commanded by Rear Admiral Clement Moody.
+The objective was to bomb Japanese positions in and around Padang, on the south-western coast of Sumatra, in Indonesia, on 24 August 1944.
+The primary targets of the attack, Padang airfield, the Indaroeng cement works, and the harbor facilities and shipping at Emmahaven were hit.